 Medicare Advantage plans are private insurance plans that are alternatives to traditional Medicare.
 The plans have local networks of providers.
 The premiums are lower upfront than Medigap plans, and instead you pay copays for healthcare services as you go along.
 Some HMO plans may even have a $0 premium, which means you don’t pay anything for the plan itself.

 However, you must be enrolled in both Medicare Parts A and B to be eligible to enroll in either a Medicare Supplement or a Medicare Advantage plan.
 So even if your plan has a low or even zero premiums, you will still be paying for Part B each month.

 Myth #4: It’s fine to wait to enroll in a Medigap plan

 When you enroll in Medicare Part B, you have six months from the Part B effective date to enroll in a Medicare Supplement plan with no health questions asked.
 This Medigap six-month open enrollment window is to ensure that when you’re transitioning over to Medicare you can get adequate coverage even if you have health problems.

 Once that window has passed, you can still apply for a Medigap plan, but in most states you will need to answer health questions.
 Certain health conditions and medications can cause the insurance company to decline you.
 In other words, they do not have to cover you if they believe you pose a medical risk.

-People often mistakenly believe that they can just wait until the next fall open enrollment period (OEP) and sign up for Medigap without health questions.
-However, the reality is that the fall OEP has nothing to do with Medigap plans.
-Instead, the OEP allows you to make changes to either your Part D drug plan or your Medicare Advantage plan.
+People often mistakenly believe that they can just wait until the next fall Annual Election Period (AEP) and sign up for Medigap without health questions.
+However, the reality is that the fall AEP has nothing to do with Medigap plans.
+Instead, the AEP allows you to make changes to either your Part D drug plan or your Medicare Advantage plan.

 You can apply for a Medigap plan any time of year, but if you are past your six-month Medigap open enrollment period, expect to answer health questions and know that getting coverage is not guaranteed.